gustavoalara/Touchmote-4IR/README.md

 **v1.0 beta 20**<br />
 - Multilanguage support implemented
 - Check updates in this github repository
-- Fix vmulti drivers installation issued
+- Fix vmulti drivers installation issues

 **v1.0 beta 17**<br />
 - Added new advanced configuration window for all Suegrini's new parameters